Multiple project contained multiple modules. (Many-to-many ralation)

 Project 2 (ver 3.5) include : Module A (ver 1.0), Module C (ver 7.0)

 RE: Multiple project contained multiple modules.
-(Many-to-many ralation) - Added by Ralph Twele almost 5 years ago
+(Many-to-many ralation) - Added by Ralph Twele about 5 years ago

 I am currently facing the same problem.
 I have an idea but not yet verified if it is doable: